glacials/whatsinstandard/README.md

 happens.
 This way `master` retains separation from its dependencies. `gh-pages` is the live site.

-When a set is nearing release, there should be a feature branch for that set which contains the site as it will be when the release happens, and it should be named for the new set (e.g. `return-to-ravnica`).
+When a set is nearing release, there should be a feature branch for that set which contains the site as it will be when the release happens, and it should be named for the new set (e.g. `oath-of-the-gatewatch`).
 This branch should be in a state that allows `master` to be fast-forwarded to it when a merge happens at 00:00 on release day.

 ### API